wopian/kitsu/README.md

 [![cc maintainability badge]][cc maintainability] [![cc coverage badge]][cc coverage]

-A Simple and lightweight framework agnostic [JSON:API] client for [Kitsu.io] and other APIs
+A simple, lightweight & framework agnostic [JSON:API] client for [Kitsu.io] and other APIs

 *Check out the [Migration Guide] for breaking changes and new features in `4.x`*